cosmologicon/pyjam/pyweek40/README.txt

 Game Info
 ---------

-How it fits the theme:
+How it fits the theme: you create an underwater skyscraper out of coral and create a city-like ecosystem that fish can live and shop in.

 Requirements
 ------------